INFP Feelings & Emotions: How the INFP Handles Inner Feelings

 Their Dominant Function

 This Fi also plays a huge role in giving the INFP a strong sense of inner morals.
 This is what makes INFPs care so deeply about holding onto their own morals and values.
-They don’t want to rely on the outside world to make these decisions or harness these beliefs, instead they need to look inward.
-It is also a major reason why the INFP needs so much time to themselves, without constantly hearing the noise of the world around them.
-They need this space to process events and situations through these inner feelings, in hopes of comprehending themselves and their responses better.
-This is why INFPs can stand behind their choices, because they come from deep inside and are not reliant on how other people will respond.
-While some might think this is fleeting they would be wrong, since the INFP is often more grounded in these beliefs than it may seem.
+They don’t want to rely on the outside world to make these decisions or harness these beliefs.
+Instead, they need to look inward.
+It is also a major reason why the INFP needs so much time to themselves without constantly hearing the noise of the world around them.
+They need this space to process events and situations through these inner feelings in hopes of comprehending themselves and their responses better.
+This is why INFPs can stand behind their choices because they come from deep inside and are not reliant on how other people will respond.
+While some might think this is fleeting, they would be wrong since the INFP is often more grounded in these beliefs than it may seem.

 Why Emotions Are Important

-Finding the balance of emotions and logic is something truly important.
+Finding the balance between emotions and logic is something truly important.
 INFPs care about understanding themselves, but they also care about following their hearts even when it seems difficult.
-They believe in going after these dreams, and being this type of imaginative and dreamy person is deeply inspiring.
+They believe in going after these dreams and being this type of imaginative and dreamy person is deeply inspiring.
 Without people who are willing to follow their hearts, the world would certainly be a dark place without any room for light.
 INFPs value speaking their truth and being upfront with those they care for, which is truly an important lesson to remember.
 While there are times when these emotions can be challenging and feel overwhelming, the INFP doesn’t want to push them aside.
 Sometimes feeling things so deeply can be difficult, but avoiding or burying those feelings can only make them fester.
 INFPs might have times when the waves of emotions can overwhelm and exhaust them, but they will take the time to sift through them when they can.
-This often helps them process these feelings in a much more efficient manner than the types who neglect themselves.
+This often helps them process these feelings much more efficiently than the types who neglect themselves.

 They Aren’t Overly Emotional